 Is your child 'stuck' even though 'weight-recovered'?

 It's highly likely that at some point in time, you'll wonder if your child needs more weight, or more time, or more work on their behaviours and on normal life, or some kind of psychological intervention.

 When the body is fine and the mind isn't even close, it may be a sign that:

-- more weight is required because your child was given a poor target weight — see my other post in which I warn of how very wrong some targets can be
+- more weight is required because the method used to set the weight target was very inaccurate — see my other post in which I warn of how very wrong some targets can be

 - or that more time is needed for brain healing to catch up with body healing

-This might be a good time to experiment with a little more weight.
-We have such a big number of first-hand accounts of youngsters who were 'stuck', until they were supported to get more nourishment and increase their weight by a few more kilos, or another 10 percent.
+One of the variables to experiment with is more weight.
+We have a big number of first-hand accounts of youngsters who were 'stuck', until they were supported to get more nourishment and increase their weight by a few more kilos, or another 10 percent.
+Or by more than that.
 We hear that wonderful phrase, 'My kid is back'.
 (See for instance Katie Maki's account of the years supporting her child on 6000 calories a day).

-If there was a chance of saving a life using a medicine that caused weight-gain, it would be a no-brainer, so why not here too?
+Some parents and clinicians are really nervous about bringing weight up.
+They're scared it will drive their child to rebel and restrict.
+But what's new?
+They've already proved they can support their child even through these 'I feel fat' crises.
+Perhaps they share their child's resistance to a less thin body, because our society privileges those who are thin.
+So ask yourself: if there was a chance of saving a life using a medicine that caused weight-gain, would you have any hesitation?
 We must all do a little self-awareness and detect if we are suffering from a whiff of fat-bias.
 In this society, it would be strange if we were immune.